sieren/blidino/README.md

     • USB to BLE Parsing

     MIDI to BLE-MIDI Parsing needs to be rewritten and made testable.
 This will be added shortly.

-    • Recent RedbearLabs SDK breaks USB Host Shield compatibility

-    The recent RBL nRF51822 breaks compatibility with the USB Host Shield.
-I am currently investigating and fixing this issue, so Blidino will work with the most recent versions of the SDK and Arduino.

 Specifications
 ==============